-Occupational Health and Safety Services (OHSS) and the Lawson BSO, will investigate accidents/incidents as appropriate.

-Accidents/incidents may be used as training tools for faculty, staff and students as long as confidential information is omitted.
+- Occupational Health and Safety Services (OHSS) and the Lawson BSO, will investigate accidents/incidents as appropriate. - 2.
+Accidents/incidents may be used as training tools for faculty, staff and learners as long as confidential information is omitted.

-Workplace Health (Western staff and students):
+Workplace Health (Western staff and learners):

 - 1. Workplace Health Services shall confer with the affected individual(s) and/or attending physician(s)/caregiver(s). - 2.
-Counselling regarding potential exposure and infection, immuno-prophylaxis and followup testing shall be offered to any worker if her/his exposure is determined to be of a nature that may transmit biohazardous agents.
+Counselling regarding potential exposure and infection, immuno-prophylaxis and follow-up testing shall be offered to any worker if her/his exposure is determined to be of a nature that may transmit biohazardous agents.